Mstepniak48201/intro_to_apis/django-rest-mini-project/notes.md

 ## Defining the Serializer

-For now, we will be treating the Serializer as a black box that converts our data model into JSON.
+For now, we will treat the Serializer as a black box that converts our data model into JSON.
 Further study will focus on customizing and extending it.
 Here, it will take the model that we just defined, and convert it into JSON compatiable data that the API can interact with.

 This will use the Meta class, which is common to Django and Django Rest Framework.
 It is used to define metadata for a parent class.